 User models can be of use for intelligently selecting, generating, distributing, and administering moral stories across populations to maximize value both for users and artificial-intelligence systems.

-Beyond presenting users with adaptive and personalized sequences of questions about moral stories, artificial-intelligence systems can, increasingly, participate in more interesting, engaging, and enriching man-machine literature discussions.
+Beyond presenting users with adaptive and personalized sequences of questions about moral stories, artificial-intelligence systems could participate in more interesting, engaging, and enriching man-machine literature discussions.

 While the discourse of reading groups has previously been explored (Peplow, Swann, Trimarco, & Whitely, 2015), man-machine literature discussions and co-reading are comparably new terrain.